 Stock up on favorite cosmetics and toiletries

-If you have a favorite lipstick or mascara bring 2 or 3!
+If you have a favorite lipstick or waterproof mascara bring 2 or 3!
 Items like these are imported and pricey here.
-I also recommend to pack more of your favorite toothpaste (there’s something about the toothpaste here…), face creams, sunblock, and tampons.
+I love this Maybelline, waterproof mascara but it $15 dollars here in Nicaragua!
+I also recommend to pack more of your favorite toothpaste (there’s something very unsatisfying about the toothpaste here…), 50+ SPF Kiss My Face waterproof face cream for swimming, and full body 50+SPF Alba waterproof spray sunblock that smells great.

 By the way, tampons are much harder to find here in Nicaragua.
 If you are stickler for organic cotton tampons like I am, make sure you plan ahead.
 If you run out your favorite organic products you can easily order them here.